 Please remember that it is the student's responsibility for payment even in instances of non-attendance, unless courses are officially dropped by the student during the published add/drop dates.
 The last date for dropping courses without liability is the last day of schedule adjustment.

-It is important to note, that by registering for classes the student acknowledges liability to ECC for tuition, fees and any required collection costs or legal fees as outlined in the tuition and fee section of the college catalog.
+It is important to note, that by registering for classes the student acknowledges liability to SUNY Erie for tuition, fees and any required collection costs or legal fees as outlined in the tuition and fee section of the college catalog.
 As noted above, failure to attend classes does not absolve a student from liability.
 In all cases, it is the student's responsibility to drop classes by the due date or they will be held liable for their classes.